nodejs/node/doc/api/perf_hooks.md

 * {string}

 The type of the performance entry.
-Currently it may be one of:
+It may be one of:

 * `'node'` (Node.js only)
 * `'mark'` (available on the Web)